 Upon the recommendation of the Student Fee Advisory Committee, the President approved Student Parking Fee increases to cover parking program operating costs and construction debt service required to build three parking structures on campus.
-The most recently built structure, the Eastside Parking Structure (PS4), is scheduled to open in fall 2010.
+The most recently built structure, the Eastside Parking Structure (PS4), to opened in fall 2010.

 The schedule of Student Parking Fee increases is as follows:

 |Student Summer Session|

 Eastside Parking Structure:

 $24 million project budget to build a 1,500 parking space structure, plaza and roadway improvements.
 The structure is located in Lot E, and opened in fall 2010.

 Why are parking fees required to park on campus?